confetti-framework/docs/logging.md

 ## Introduction

-To help you learn more about what's happening within your application, Lanvard provides robust logging services that allow you to log messages to files, the system error log, and even to Slack to notify your entire team.
+To help you learn more about what's happening within your application, Confetti provides robust logging services that allow you to log messages to files, the system error log, and even to Slack to notify your entire team.

-Under the hood, Lanvard utilizes the [Syslog](https://github.com/lanvard/syslog) library, which provides support for a variety of powerful log handlers.
-Lanvard makes it a cinch to configure these handlers, allowing you to mix and match them to customize your application's log handling.
+Under the hood, Confetti utilizes the [Syslog](https://github.com/confetti/syslog) library, which provides support for a variety of powerful log handlers.
+Confetti makes it a cinch to configure these handlers, allowing you to mix and match them to customize your application's log handling.

 ## Configuration